chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a strong hit, you resist and press on.

-On a weak hit, choose one.

-* Your spirit or sanity breaks, but not before you make a noble sacrifice.
+On a weak hit, your spirit or sanity breaks, but not before you make a noble sacrifice.
 Envision your final moments.
-* You see a vision of a dreaded event coming to pass.
-Envision that dark future (Ask for Inspiration if unsure), and Swear an Iron Vow (formidable or extreme) to prevent it.
-If you fail to score a hit when you Swear an Iron Vow, or refuse the quest, you are lost.
-Otherwise, you return to your senses and are now tormented.
-You may only clear the tormented debility by completing the quest.

-On a miss, you succumb to despair or horror and are lost.
+On a miss, you succumb to despair and are lost.

 You make this move when forced to Face Desolation as a result of a miss on the Endure Stress move.
 This represents the potential breaking point for your character.
 Do you push on in spite of all you have seen, all you have done, or do you fall into darkness?